 Overwatering a plant can cause it to essentially drown, and this could kill the plant if you keep doing it.
 Of course, failing to water the plant at all will kill it over time, too.

 Generally, you’re supposed to water a ponytail palm once every two or three weeks.
 You can check the soil to see if it has dried out to determine if it is time to water it.

-If you’re ever unsure about if you should water the plant, then it’d be best to wait.
-If you’re worried that you’re not watering enough, then look for signs such as brown foliage, shriveled stems, and desiccated roots.
+If you’re ever unsure about if you should water the plant, it’d be best to wait.
+If you’re worried that you’re not watering enough, look for signs such as brown foliage, shriveled stems, and desiccated roots.

 2 – Fertilizer Issues

 Fertilizer issues can cause your palm to develop problems as well.
 This could be happening for a few reasons, but one of the more common ones is that you’re using low-quality fertilizer.